NVIDIA/nvaitc-aps-project-demos/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 Note: Individual projects may contain third-party dependencies with their own licenses.